zeddyyz/zjuice-privacy-policy/README.md

 14. Language

 14.1.
 This Privacy Policy is provided in the English language, and any translations of this Privacy Policy are provided for convenience only.
 In the event of any discrepancy between the English version and any translated version, the English version shall prevail.

-15. Contact Us

-15.1.
-If you have any questions, concerns, or suggestions regarding this Privacy Policy or our privacy practices, please contact us at:

-Email: zedddcorp@gmail.com

-Please provide your contact information and a detailed description of your request or concern, and we will strive to address it promptly.

 By using the zjuice mobile application, you signify your acceptance of this Privacy Policy.
 If you do not agree to this Privacy Policy, please do not use the App.
 Your continued use of the App following the posting of changes to this Privacy Policy will be deemed your acceptance of those changes.